ysyk2021/the-ai-life-coach-utilizing-artificial-intelligence-for-personal-coaching-and-guidance/src/chapter-3-1.md

-# Use of AI for Setting and Tracking Progress towards Personal Goals

 Artificial Intelligence (AI) can be a valuable tool for setting and achieving personal goals by providing personalized recommendations and tracking progress over time.
 In this chapter, we will explore the use of AI for setting and tracking progress towards personal goals.